OpenBB-finance/OpenBB/openbb_platform/CONTRIBUTING.md

 Given the fact that there's already an endpoint for OHLCV stock data, we can check if the standard exists.

-In this case, it's `EquityHistorical` which can be found inside the `/OpenBBTerminal/openbb_platform/platform/core/provider/openbb_provider/standard_models/` directory.
+In this case, it's `EquityHistorical` which can be found in `/OpenBBTerminal/openbb_platform/platform/core/provider/openbb_provider/standard_models/equity_historical`.

 If the standard model doesn't exist: